 Title insurance and homeowner’s insurance are two useful measures that help protect your investment.

 A look at the property history gives you peace of mind about what you’re buying and helps reduce the risk of future title problems.
-The title search ensures there are no liens, claims, unpaid taxes, judgements or unpaid HOA dues on the property.
+The title search ensures there are no liens, claims, unpaid taxes, judgments or unpaid HOA dues on the property.
 Once the title search is complete, the title insurer will issue an insurance policy to guarantee the accuracy of the research.

 Proof of homeowner’s insurance will also be required.
 You’ll need to provide a copy of the insurance declaration page and either a paid receipt or an invoice for 12 months of coverage.